artichoke/cactusref/README.md

 CactusRef is experimental.
 This crate has several limitations:

 - CactusRef is nightly only.
-- CactusRef reimplements several `alloc` internals which means it may not be safe to use on newer nightly versions than `nightly-2021-06-13`.
 - Cycle detection requires [unsafe code][adopt-api] to use.

 CactusRef is a non-trivial extension to `std::rc::Rc` and has not been proven to